Myron Walwyn

-Myron Walwyn (born February 22, 1972) is the former Minister of Education and Culture and a Territorial At-Large Representative of the British Virgin Islands.
+Myron Vernel Walwyn (born 22 February 1972) is a Virgin Islander politician and Attorney who has served as Leader of the Opposition since March 2025.
+He is the former Minister of Education and Culture and Member for the Sixth District in the House of Assembly of the British Virgin Islands.
 He was elected as an "at-large" representative in the 2011 British Virgin Islands general election, garnering 4,605 votes, the 2nd highest number of votes in the election.
-He is a member of the National Democratic Party (British Virgin Islands).
+He was re-elected again in 2015 where he garnered 5,777 votes, the highest number of votes ever received by any candidate in an election in the British Virgin Islands.
+He is a member of the National Democratic Party.
 Prior to election, he was appointed the Chairman of the British Virgin Islands Tourist Board.

 On 23 June 2018, after Premier Orlando Smith announced he was stepping down, Walwyn was elected as the new President of the National Democratic Party, although Orlando Smith remained Premier.
 However he subsequently lost his seat in the 2019 general election.
+In 2023, he was elected to represent the Sixth District in the HOA.

 Education

 He received a Bachelor of Laws degree from the University of Wolverhampton.
 Post graduate work includes a Post Graduate Diploma from BPP Law School (London, England) and a Hospitality Executive Training Certificate from Cornell University.